-2.50 On-street parking should be the initial choice for the way parking is provided.
-It is essential that on-street parking is well managed and integrated into the rest of the street.
+2.26 On street provision is the preferred option for vehicle parking.
+It is essential that on-street vehicle and cycle parking is well-designed, well-managed and integrated into the rest of the street.
 On-street parking creates activity, vitality and ensures a good level of natural surveillance.
-Only when on-street provision cannot accommodate all parking needs should other methods of parking be used.
-All methods of parking provision should be of a high quality design that is attractive, convenient and safe for both people and vehicles.
-The council applies the parking standards set out in the London Plan and reference should also be made to the London Housing SPG and subsequent updates.
+Only when onstreet provision cannot accommodate all parking needs should other methods of parking be used.
+All methods of parking provision should be of a high quality design that is attractive, convenient and safe for people, bikes and vehicles.
+The council applies the parking standards set out in the Mayor's London Plan and reference should also be made to the London Housing SPG and subsequent updates.

-Local context (buildings, materials interpretation, art): Using local good quality design to inform the design and appearance of new development.
+Local context (heritage, buildings, materials, interpretation, art)

-2.51 The design, layout and appearance of new development must take inspiration and ideas from the positive elements of the local built, natural and historic context.
-This must include an analysis of what local characteristics are relevant and why, and which are less so.
+2.27 The design, layout and appearance of new development should take inspiration and ideas from the positive elements of the local built, natural and historic context.
+Development proposals should include an analysis of what local characteristics are relevant and why, and which are less so.
 Opportunity must be taken to strengthen local character by drawing on its positive characteristics.